prople/did/core/README.md

 # prople/did/core

-`DID (Decentralized Identity)` is a new kind of identifier that enables verifiables and focus on decentralized digital identity.
+`DID (Decentralized Identity)` is a new kind of identifier that focus on decentralized digital identity.
 A `DID` can be refer to

 - Thing